CristianRicharte6/Catalan-Tourist-Board/README.md

 ## Flow

-1. **Deployment**: Deploy the `RewardToken` smart contract, specifying the desired token name and symbol.
+1. **Deployment**: Deploy the `ACT Coin` smart contract, specifying the desired token name and symbol.

 2. **Token Transfer**: Utilize the `transfer`, `transferFrom`, `approve`, and `allowance` functions for token transfer and allowance management.